duranmla/alexisduran.com/src/blog/tips-for-jr-interview.md

 Recently, I have been asked to be part of the recruitment process in the company I work for.
 While it is not my first time doing this type of processes, it's my first time doing it outside the *"startup world"*.
 Unlike startups, here we have established strategies and protocols to follow together with the human resources department, besides, unlike my previous experiences I do not have the full control of the recruitment process itself.
 There are several stages on the interview process where I am on the fence being a spectator of how the recruitment will perform in other steps aside from the tech interview.

 Getting into the point, I have perceived few cases where I feel huge impotency to not be able to talk with the people before they enter to the interview to try to help them to perform in the best they can.
-In some cases, I felt we as company miss guys that just need some advice to unleash excellent potential.
+In some cases, I felt we as company miss folks that just need some advice to unleash excellent potential.

 In the following post, I will try to give you some tips as I were with you before the interview started.
 From now on let's define a timeline where we are in the moment just before you to join into the meeting to show off that you can perform as a software developer within the company.